 - Record temperature checks for a vet reference.

-- We may use a sprayer and spritz warm water around our cat’s body.
+- Use a sprayer and spritz warm water around the cat’s body.

-- Prepare a towel to dry our cat once the temperature reaches 103.5°F
+- Prepare a towel to dry our cat once the temperature reaches 103.5 degrees Fahrenheit

-- Avoid excessive cooling in cats, or this may lead to a different case called hypothermia.
+- Avoid excessive cooling in cats, which may lead to a different case called hypothermia.

 The easiest way to tell our cat’s temperature is by using a thermometer.
-However, there are also ways to tell if a cat is experiencing heat stress should a thermometer be not around.
+However, there are also ways to tell if a cat is experiencing heat stress if there’s no thermometer.

 Checking Temperature in Cats Using a Thermometer